-My percussion section is a mix of Spitfire HZ Perc, everything by Heavyocity, Audio Imperia, Cinesamples Drums Of War, 8DIO’s Epic Percussion and Evolution Series’ World Percussion.
-I like to use everything by Eduardo Tarilonte, Ethno World 6 as well as UVI’s World Suite for my etnic instrument needs.
+My percussion section is a mix of Spitfire HZ Perc, everything by Heavyocity, Audio Imperia, Cinesamples Drums Of War, 8DIO’s Epic Percussion, and Evolution Series World Percussion.
+I like to use everything by Eduardo Tarilonte, Ethno World 6 as well as UVI’s World Suite for my ethnic instrument needs.

 EPICOMPOSER: As a composer, you contributed to quite a few trailer and production music releases including many different musical genres.
 Is there a particular style you feel most comfortable with or is it the musical diversion you enjoy particularly?

-EPICOMPOSER: Besides your composing ventures, you initiated an online tutorial series last year called ‘Composing with Virtual Instruments’, featuring live streams that give insight to your workflow and production technique.
-Tell us a bit about this project and how you came up with the remarkable idea to open up your labdoors to other aspiring composers.
+EPICOMPOSER: Besides your composing ventures, you initiated an online tutorial series last year called ‘Composing with Virtual Instruments’, featuring live streams that give insight into your workflow and production technique.
+Tell us a bit about this project and how you came up with the remarkable idea to open up your lab doors to other aspiring composers.